Veteran Housing Help: Grants, Loans And Assistance Programs

 - Qualifying respiratory or breathing injuries

-For both the SAH and SHA grants, you don’t have to use all the funding in the year that you received it.
-It can be used up to six times throughout your life.
+You don’t have to use all the funding the year you receive a SAH or SHA grant.
+You can use the grant funds up to six times throughout your life.

 Temporary Residence Adaptation (TRA) Grant